Darkflame72/CraftyBot/README.md

 The recommended method is to use [localtunnel](https://localtunnel.github.io/www/) to expose the local web server.
 This creates a tunnel secured using https.
 To use create the tunnel running `yarn dlx localtunnel lt --port 3000` and leaving that terminal open.
 All development can continue as normal.
 Make sure to update the `INTERACTIONS ENDPOINT URL` in the discord developer portal should be set to the domain name of the server.

-It is HIGHLY recommended to comment out line 12 in `src/index.ts` to avoid getting ratelimited by discord.
-Only uncomment when you need to register new commands.

 ### Running locally

 To run locally run the following command which will rebuild and start the bot on each code change.